 The J.D.
 Program

-We offer both full-time and part-time programs leading to the Juris Doctor degree.
+We offer both a full-time program and a part-time day or evening program all leading to a Juris Doctor degree.
 The full-time program requires three years of study; the part-time program requires four years of study.
 Students in either program must complete 88 semester units.

 Professional Skills Training